 Get the Suggested Travel Vaccinations

 There are certain vaccinations you will need to get to be allowed into some countries.
 These are to protect their local citizens from any health issues you may bring into the country but also to protect you from health issues known in the country.
 Make sure you check if you need any vaccinations and injections before you travel to a particular destination.
-Get the vaccinations in plenty of time before traveling.
+Get the vaccinations in plenty of time before leaving on your trip.

-Get the vaccinations in plenty of time for traveling.
+Get the vaccinations in plenty of time before your trip.
 Some people may have reactions to some, and you don’t want to be ill on your flight when you could have avoided it.